masc-ucsc/docs/docs/pyrope/04-variables.md

 Pyrope borrows the `comptime` keyword and functionality from Zig.
 Any statement can be declared compile time constants or `comptime`.
-This means that the value must be constant at compile time or an error is generated.
+This means that the value must be constant at compile time or a compile error is generated.

 ```
 comptime let a = 1     // obviously comptime